utkdigitalinitiatives/UTKdrupal/README.md

 # README
-This theme is intended for the UTK institutional repository.
+This theme is intended for the UTK digital Collections with the new theme.

 ## About